ETIAS vs. Schengen Visa: Your Essential Guide to European Travel

 ETIASSchengen Visa

-Who It’s ForPre-screening for visa-exempt travelers entering Schengen AreaRequired for travelers who need a visa to enter the Schengen Area
+Who It’s ForPre-screening for visa waiver travelers entering Schengen AreaRequired for travelers who need a visa to enter the Schengen Area

 EligibilityCitizens of visa-exempt countries are eligible for an ETIAS.Citizens of countries that are not visa-exempt need to apply for a visa.